Epersea/freelancer_helper_rails/README.md

 To do this, it relies on three secondary objects which deal with expenses, hours and earnings.
 I focused on creating clean, [fractal](https://dev.37signals.com/fractal-journeys/) code with clear names, with unit testing for public methods (both at the rate calculator and secondary object levels) using Rspec.
 These tests can be executed locally with the command `bundle exec rspec`.

 ### 2. USER MANAGEMENT
-I understand most professional web apps would use a library for this.
-However, since this is a practice project, I decided to try to implement user management functions myself, using the tutorial in Agile Development with Rails 7 as a base.
+Since this is a practice project, I decided to try to implement user management functions myself, using the tutorial in Agile Development with Rails 7 as a base, instead of relying on a library.

 This "slice" includes the following functionalities:
 - **Registering** new user accounts